Paratron/KISS-tools/README.md

 Twig Blog class
 ---------------
 Do you think wordpress is just too much?
-So do I. the kTwigBlog is a ridicusly simple blogging engine that relies on the twig templating system.
+So do I. the kTwigBlog is a ridiculously simple blogging engine that relies on the twig templating system.

 Resource combiner
 -----------------